 Sony A77 versus Panasonic GH5

-The Sony Alpha SLT-A77 and the Panasonic Lumix DMC-GH5 are two digital cameras that were officially introduced, respectively, in August 2011 and January 2017.
+The Sony Alpha SLT-A77 and the Panasonic Lumix DC-GH5 are two enthusiast cameras that were announced, respectively, in August 2011 and January 2017.
 The A77 is a DSLR, while the GH5 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (A77) and a Four Thirds sensor.
 The Sony has a resolution of 24 megapixel, whereas the Panasonic provides 20.2 MP.

-The physical size and weight of the Sony A77 and the Panasonic GH5 are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Sony A77 and the Panasonic GH5.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
+All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A77 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH5 is somewhat smaller (8 percent) than the Sony A77.
 Moreover, the GH5 is slightly lighter (1 percent) than the A77.
-Cameras intended for semi-professional or professional use tend to be a bit bulkier in order to give them the necessary ruggedness.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.